 I use a powerful exercise with clients to explore their challenge, their pain and the wisdom behind their pain.
 Doing that exercise, myself, helped me realize my most impactful accomplishments happened when life threw me my biggest curveballs.
 This is my true resume.

-CHALLENGE: At 12 years old I thought I might die, due to a four year bout with a rare autoimmune disease called Dermatomyositis.
-My immune system attacked my muscles to the point I was unable to get off a toilet by myself, due to lack of muscle strength.
+CHALLENGE: As a teenager, I thought I might die due to a bout with a rare autoimmune disease called Dermatomyositis.
+For four years, my immune system attacked my muscles to the point that I was unable to get off a toilet by myself due to lack of muscle strength.

 WISDOM: After enduring incredible weakness, painful treatments and fear of my own death, I learned how to access my “wise one within” by using visualization and guided imagery.
 I discovered surrendering to what is, is the first key to healing.
 I realized my body could be weak, but my spirit and life force could be strong.
 My disease led me to my Master’s in Psychophysiology (the study of the mind and body connection).
 I then followed my passion to awaken others to the wisdom within their pain.